ImpressiveCode/ic-jaskier/README.md

 # ic-jaskier
-Set of software tools that implements a lightweight version of Continuous Defect Prediction (CDP) called Continuous Build Outcome Prediction (CBOP)
+Jaskier is a set of software tools that implements a lightweight version of Continuous Defect Prediction (CDP) called Continuous Build Outcome Prediction (CBOP).